OCHA-DAP/hdx-scraper-climada/README.md

 \src\hdx_scraper_climada\metadata\attributes.csv
 ```

+## Commandline Interface

+This repository implements a commandline interface using the `click` library.
+It is asked via the command `hdx-climada`.
+Help is provided by invoking `hdx-climada --help`

 ## Dataset updates

 The data are generated using `make run`.
 Currently updates are manual since there are unresolved challenges in running the process in a GitHub Action.